jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 };
 ```

 You can now access your collections using `collections.blogposts` and `collections.team` in your templates.
-We will come back to them when we get to templating.
+We will come back to that when we get to templating.

 It is also important to know that, by default, Eleventy creates a collection that contains all your content items.
 This special collection can be accessed in your templates by using `collections.all`.

 When a collection is created, the following keys are automatically created:

 - `inputPath`: the full path to the source input file (including the path to the input directory).
 - `fileSlug`: Mapped from the input file name, useful for permalinks.
-Read more about [`fileslug`](https://www.11ty.io/docs/data/#fileslug).
+Read more about [`fileslug`](https://www.11ty.dev/docs/data-eleventy-supplied/).
 - `outputPath`: the full path to the output file to be written for this content.
 - `url`: url used to link to this piece of content.
 In general, this is based on the `permalink` key defined for your content items.
 - `date`: the resolved date used for sorting.
 Read more about [Content Dates](https://www.11ty.io/docs/dates/) in the documentation.